uyuni-project/tetra/README.md

 Main workflow subcommands:
 * `gjp init` inits a new gjp project in the current directory, generating minimal directories and files;
-* `gjp gather` starts a new gathering phase, to add files to the packages you want to create.
-You should place source files in src/<orgId:artifactId:version>, and binary dependency files in kit/;
+* `gjp gather` starts a gathering phase, to add source and kit files.
+You should place source files in src/<package name> and binary dependency files in kit/;
-* `gjp dry-run` starts a new dry-run phase, where you attempt to build your package.
-Any change to src/ will be reverted after you call `gjp finish`
+* `gjp dry-run` starts a dry-run phase, to attempt a build.
+Any change to src/ will be reverted after you call `gjp finish`;
+* `gjp mvn` during a dry run, locates and runs Maven from any directory in kit/, using options to force repository in kit/m2 and settings in kit/m2/settings.xml;
+* `gjp status` prints the current phase;
 * `gjp finish` ends the current phase;
-* `gjp mvn` locates and runs Maven from any directory in kit/, using options to force repository in kit/m2 and settings in kit/m2/settings.xml.
-Use during dry runs;
-superuser privileges;
-* `gjp generate-kit-spec` creates or refreshes a spec file for the kit package.
-Use when you are finished gathering and dry-running;
+* `gjp generate-kit-spec` creates or refreshes a spec file for the kit.
+Use after `gjp finish`;
-* `gjp generate-kit-archive` creates or refreshes an archive file for the kit package.
-Use when you are finished gathering and dry-running;
+* `gjp generate-kit-archive` creates or refreshes an archive file for the kit.
+Use after `gjp finish`;
-* `gjp generate-source-archive NAME` creates or refreshes an archive file for source package NAME.
-Use when you are finished gathering and dry-running;
+* `gjp generate-source-archive NAME` creates or refreshes an archive file for package in src/<NAME>.
+Use after `gjp finish`;

 Optional workflow subcommands:
 * `gjp set-up-nonet-user` sets up a user named `nonet` without Internet access you can use for networkless dry runs.
-Requires `iptables` and
+Requires `iptables` and superuser privileges;
 * `gjp tear-down-nonet-user` removes a user previously created by gjp;

 Other available tools: